Microsoft/azure-docs.pt-pt/articles/migrate/tutorial-assess-vmware.md

 ### <a name="review-confidence-rating"></a>Rever a classificação de confiança

-A Avaliação do Servidor Migrado Azure atribui uma classificação de confiança a uma avaliação baseada no desempenho, de 1 estrela (mais baixa) a 5 estrelas (mais alta).
+A Avaliação do Servidor Migrado Azure atribui uma classificação de confiança a uma avaliação baseada no desempenho, de uma estrela (mais baixa) a cinco estrelas (mais alta).

 ![Classificação de confiança](./media/tutorial-assess-vmware/confidence-rating.png)